ayaanb132/NBA-Game-Predictor/README.md

 python main.py
 ```

-## 📊 **Performance Metrics**
+## 📊 Performance Metrics
-*Model evaluation and accuracy metrics to be updated as development progresses*
+*Model evaluation and accuracy metrics will be updated as development progresses.*

 ---

-### 🏀 **About This Project**
+### 🏀 About This Project
-*This project is an independent research initiative focused on sports analytics and machine learning applications.
-Not affiliated with the NBA - developed for educational and portfolio demonstration purposes.*
+*HomeCourt AI is an independent research initiative in sports analytics and machine learning.
+Not affiliated with the NBA – developed for educational and portfolio demonstration purposes.*

 **Developer:** [@ayaanb132](https://github.com/ayaanb132) | **Project Status:** Active Development ⚡

+---